melisgl/journal/README.md

     uses the *insert* replay strategy (see [The replay strategy][a8a7]).

 <a id="x-28JOURNAL-3AREPLAY-FAILURE-NEW-EVENT-20-28MGL-PAX-3AREADER-20JOURNAL-3AREPLAY-FAILURE-29-29"></a>
-<a id="JOURNAL:REPLAY-FAILURE-NEW-EVENT%20%28MGL-PAX:READER%20JOURNAL:REPLAY-FAILURE%29"></a>

 - [reader] **REPLAY-FAILURE-NEW-EVENT** *REPLAY-FAILURE* *(:NEW-EVENT)*

 <a id="x-28JOURNAL-3AREPLAY-FAILURE-REPLAY-EVENT-20-28MGL-PAX-3AREADER-20JOURNAL-3AREPLAY-FAILURE-29-29"></a>
-<a id="JOURNAL:REPLAY-FAILURE-REPLAY-EVENT%20%28MGL-PAX:READER%20JOURNAL:REPLAY-FAILURE%29"></a>

 - [reader] **REPLAY-FAILURE-REPLAY-EVENT** *REPLAY-FAILURE* *(:REPLAY-EVENT)*

 <a id="x-28JOURNAL-3AREPLAY-FAILURE-REPLAY-JOURNAL-20-28MGL-PAX-3AREADER-20JOURNAL-3AREPLAY-FAILURE-29-29"></a>
-<a id="JOURNAL:REPLAY-FAILURE-REPLAY-JOURNAL%20%28MGL-PAX:READER%20JOURNAL:REPLAY-FAILURE%29"></a>

 - [reader] **REPLAY-FAILURE-REPLAY-JOURNAL** *REPLAY-FAILURE* *(= '(REPLAY-JOURNAL))*

 <a id="x-28JOURNAL-3AREPLAY-NAME-MISMATCH-20CONDITION-29"></a>
-<a id="JOURNAL:REPLAY-NAME-MISMATCH%20CONDITION"></a>

 - [condition] **REPLAY-NAME-MISMATCH** *REPLAY-FAILURE*

     Signaled when the new event's and [replay event][cbd5]'s